Mushroom Cloud Made of Chains

 Santa Monica, California

-Sculpted in 1991 by political cartoonist Paul Conrad, "Chain Reaction" towers 26 feet high.
-The surprisingly realistic atomic explosion mushroom cloud is made of copper chains welded together so tightly that it could be mistaken for a really tall sculpted shrub.
+Erected in December 1991 by political cartoonist Paul Conrad, "Chain Reaction" towers 26 feet high.
+The surprisingly realistic atomic explosion mushroom cloud weighs 5.5 tons, and is made of copper and steel chains welded together so tightly that it could be mistaken for a really tall sculpted shrub.
 Designed as a protest against the Cold War, the artwork was disliked by many Santa Monica residents (they agreed with its politics, but thought it was ugly and scary), and it only received the approval of the city council by one vote.